varshitha1983/Time-Series-Anomaly-Detection-in-Healthcare/README.md

 This section presents the results and analyses from the training of the **LSTM Autoencoders** and **Standard Autoencoders** on the **ECG5000 dataset**.

 ### **Training Loss Curves**
+Training Loss Curve for LSTM Autoencoders and Standard Autoencoders are shown below respectively:
 <div style="display: flex; flex-wrap: wrap; gap: 20px;">
     <img src="images/trainloss-lstm.png" alt="Training Loss Curve for LSTM Autoencoders" width="400">
     <img src="images/loss-ae.png" alt="Training Loss Curve for Standard Autoencoders" width="400">